aws-samples/terraform-ec2-image-builder-container-hardening-pipeline/README.md

 cd terraform-ec2-image-builder-container-hardening-pipeline
 ```

-5. Update variables in hardening-pipeline.tfvars to match your environment and your desired configuration.
-You must provide your own `account_id`, however, you should modify the rest of the variables to fit your desired deployment.
+5. Update the placeholder variable values in hardening-pipeline.tfvars.
+You must provide your own `account_id`, `kms_key_alias`, and `aws_s3_ami_resources_bucket`, however, you should also modify the rest of the placeholder variables to match your environment and your desired configuration.
 ``` json
 account_id     = "<DEPLOYMENT-ACCOUNT-ID>"
 aws_region     = "us-east-1"